ellioseven/type-heading/README.md

 # Type Heading

-Type Heading is a lightweight Compass Extension that lets you easily manage responsive typographic sizing.
+Type Heading is a lightweight libsass extension that lets you easily manage responsive typographic sizing.

 ```sass